antonio-tr/silabs-baremetal/README.md

 # silabs-baremetal
-This repository contains my contributions to the Silicon Laboratories platform applications and hardware driver GitHub repositories
+This repository contains my contributions to the Silicon Laboratories platform applications and hardware driver GitHub repositories.